 However, Tock also charges a commission on all pre-paid reservations.

-Eat App - Tock an OpenTable Alternative
+Eat App - an alternative to Tock and OpenTable

 There are other alternatives you can consider, like Eat App.
 Eat App offers an advanced table management solution to meet every restaurant's needs.

-The Eat App Approach
+The Eat App approach

 Reservations from beyond your website

-Eat App provides restaurants access to the largest global restaurant marketing network through partnerships like Reserve with Google, Facebook, Instagram and more that enable bookings from these platforms.
+Eat App provides restaurants access to the largest global restaurant marketing network through partnerships like Reserve with Google, Facebook, Instagram, and more that enable bookings from these platforms.

-Contactless, takeaway and delivery in one place
+Contactless, takeaway, and delivery in one place

 With its extensive online ordering suite, Eat App enables restaurants to take orders for contactless dining, take away, and delivery all in one place, through one platform instead of relying on different systems.

-Eat App's payment integration allows restaurants to set-up deposits or payments for certain timings or events (similar to Tock's ticketing system) to help reduce no shows without any extra charges.
+Eat App's payment integration allows restaurants to set up deposits or payments for certain timings or events (similar to Tock's ticketing system) to help reduce no-shows without any extra charges.

 Maintain relationships with your customers

 Customers who dine at your restaurant are your customers, no matter where they book from.
-Eat App enables you to own and control your own database and provides guest management and CRM tools like reviews, customer segmentation through tags and advanced reports to help you provide excellent customer service.
+Eat App enables you to own and control your own database and provides guest management and CRM tools like reviews, customer segmentation through tags, and advanced reports to help you provide excellent customer service.